scottrippey/zustand-refined/README.md

 }
 ```

-Can you spot which approaches are problematic?
+Can you spot which approaches above are problematic?

-- `Bears1` didn't actually use the hook to access `bears`, so our component won't rerender when it changes.
+- ⛔️ `Bears1` didn't actually use the hook to access `bears`, so our component won't rerender when it changes.

-- `Bears2` subscribes to ALL state updates.
+- ⛔️ `Bears2` subscribes to ALL state updates.
 This might not be very visible right now, since `bears` is the only state value.
 But imagine we add `fishes` to our state; updates to `fishes` will cause `Bears2` to rerender.

-- `Bears3` is implemented "correctly", and will only rerender when the `bears` value changes!
+- 👍 `Bears3` is implemented "correctly", because it uses a selector to pick the state it needs.
+It will only rerender when the `bears` value changes!
 Using a selector ensures we minimize the rerendering.
 This is great.
-However, even this approach comes with trouble.
-The `useBears` hook doesn't require a selector, and even if it did, we can't enforce that the selector is picking the "minimum" amount of data.
+  ⚠️ However, even this approach comes with trouble.
+The selector is optional in the `useBears` hook.
+And, using a selector can be tricky; some selectors need to be wrapped with Zustand's `useShallow` for them to work correctly!

-They're all problematic, to varying degrees.
+So all 3 approaches are problematic, to varying degrees!

 ### 4 ways to update state